 Many constraint satisfaction problems are in fact constraint satisfaction sequencing problems, where the aim is to find a sequence for a domain of values such that all the constraints on the sequence are satisfied.
-Examples of constraint satisfaction sequencing problems include the car-sequencing problem, the n-queens problem, finding hamiltonian circuits in a graph, the zebra problem, latin squares, euler squares, to name but a few.
+Examples of constraint satisfaction sequencing problems include rostering and the car-sequencing problem.
+In recent years specialised propagation and search techniques have been developed to deal with such problems within the constraint programming framework (Dincbas, Simonis, & Van Hentenryck, 1988; Smith, 1996; Reģin & Puget, 1997).
+These techniques all use constructive search, powerful propagation techniques and backtracking.
+In this paper we examine an alternative approach: local search techniques to tackle the constraint satisfaction sequencing problem.

-The advantages of developing constraint satisfaction search algorithms specifically for sequencing problems are twofold.
-Firstly, we reduce the number of possible complete assignments of values to variables.
+The advantages of developing local search techniques specifically for sequencing problems are twofold.
+Firstly, by considering a "sequencing neighbourhood", we can reduce the number of possible complete assignments of values to variables.
 Intuitively it follows that this would result in a smaller search space, since the number of possible complete assignments of values to variables provides an upper bound on the size of the search space.
 In this paper we prove that the number of possible complete assignments of values to variables in a sequencing formulation of a constraint satisfaction sequencing problem is smaller than in the generic constraint satisfaction problem formulation.
 Secondly, we show that we can also reduce the number of constraints to be satisfied, since the constraints which were needed to specify that a problem was a sequencing problem in the generic constraint satisfaction representation are now implicitly satisfied in the sequencing representation of the problem.

-Despite these advantages most algorithms developed for the constraint satisfaction sequencing problem use search techniques based on a generic constraint satisfaction representation of the problem e.g., (Dincbas, Simonis, & Van Hentenryck, 1988).
 In this paper we present SWAPGENET, an iterative repair-based algorithm designed specifically for solving constraint satisfaction sequencing problems.
 SWAPGENET is derived from GENET, a min-conflicts repair-based algorithm for solving CSPs which has been shown to be very effective at solving hard, binary and general constraint satisfaction problems (Davenport, Tsang, Wang, & Zhu, 1994).
-We present results of an empirical evaluation demonstrating the superiority of SWAPGENET over GENET on hard car-sequencing problems and the zebra problem.
+We present results of an empirical evaluation demonstrating the superiority of SWAPGENET over GENET on hard car-sequencing problems.